edgeimpulse/aws_workshop/5_EdgeImpulseCustomComponentInstallation/EdgeImpulseCustomComponentInstall.md

 		1. Select the "yaml" option to Enter the recipe
 		2. Clear the text box to remove the default "hello world" yaml recipe
-		3. Copy/Paste the entire/edited contents of your EdgeImpulseLinuxServiceComponent.yaml file
+		3. Copy/Paste the entire/edited contents of your "EdgeImpulseLinuxRunnerServiceComponent.yaml" file
 		4. Press "Create Component"

 ![CreateComponent](GG_Create_Component.png)

-If formatting and artifact access checks out OK, you should have a newly created component listed in your Custom Components AWS dashboard.
+If formatting and artifact access checks out OK, you should have a newly created component listed in your Custom Components AWS dashboard!

 Next we will create a Greengrass Deployment to deploy our custom component to our edge devices.